The Significance of Taylor Swift's Fearless in 2008—and How Taylor's Version Stacks Up

 CG: I think the new versions sound great.
 I’ll always love the original recordings because that’s how I learned these songs, but the differences seem pretty subtle.
 Some of her inflections are different, and I find myself thinking that a certain part should be faster or whatever, but those little things make me glad both exist.
 It’s kind of similar to the feeling of listening to a live album.
 There is also a refinement to these new versions that likely only comes from playing them over and over on tour since 2008.
 After having such a big 2020, it feels pretty special to be able to hear her revisit these songs that she wrote and recorded over 12 years ago.

 As far as faithful re-recordings go I think she did a great job.
 Colbie Caillat coming back to do “Breathe” is a nice touch too.
 I think this will be the version of Fearless I’ll be playing from now on.
-Plus, having all of these extras and From The Vault tracks in one place is pretty awesome..
+Plus, having all of these extras and From The Vault tracks in one place is pretty awesome.

 Everything is the same but different; everything is drenched in slightly more reverb, whereas the original recording had a really pleasant crispness to it.
 And because the record is so close to the original, the micro-moments she changed have me doing psychological somersaults, whether the omission of the pitter-patter hi-hat fill 20 seconds into “You Belong With Me” or the giggle-turned-cackle after “Hey Stephen”’s last verse.